Gerald Robarts: Career

 The Robarts family had been bankers since the founding of Robarts, Curtis & Co. in 1791.
 This later became Robarts, Lubbock & Co., and in 1914 merged with Coutts & Co.
 The partners in Robarts, Lubbock, and Co. were Abraham John Robarts, John William Lubbock, and his son John Lubbock, in 1900 created Lord Avebury.

 He was a director of Coutts & Co. until 1931, when his seat on the board was taken over by his son David Robarts.
 In 1927 he was a Land Tax Commissioner, and was then of Lillingstone House, Lillingstone Dayrell, Buckingham.

 An active member of the Bath Club, in 1924 Robarts travelled as part of a British squash team visiting the United States and won the first American Squash Racquets Singles Championship, defeating William F. Harrity of Philadelphia in the final.

 Military career

-Robarts was commissioned as a second lieutenant into the 7th Queen's Own Hussars on the 24 March 1900, and was promoted to lieutenant on 29 November of that year.
+Robarts was commissioned as a second lieutenant into the 7th Queen's Own Hussars on 24 March 1900, and was promoted to lieutenant on 29 November of that year.
 He went out to South Africa, seeing action in the Second Boer War from 1901 to 1902, including the fighting at Springs, Transvaal, on 1 April 1902.

 In 1911 he was commissioned into the Royal Horse Guards and in 1912 transferred to the Northamptonshire Yeomanry.
 He served until 1917, seeing active service during the First World War and rising to the rank of captain.